marc-q/kryptonite/README.md

 **IMPORTANT** Make sure you create and use a custom encoding function in order to create secure password's.

-1. Run Kryptonite with the secret you want to remeber as the first argument.
+1. Run Kryptonite with the secret you want to remember as the first argument.

 **Example:**